 - To access files and folders that are saved to your local desktop, click Users, select your Windows profile, and click Desktop.

 Note: Not all applications allow you to browse to network drives.

-To navigate to local network drives through dialogs in applications that are running in the Virtual Client Office environment, enter the path as \\client\<mapped network drive>$\.
+To navigate to local network drives through dialogs in applications that are running in the Virtual Office CS or SaaS environment, enter the path as \\client\<mapped network drive>$\.